 Signature of Educator

-Signature of the educator indicates acknowledgement of this report; it does not necessarily denote agreement with the contents of the report.
-Bducators have the opportunity to respond to this report in writing and may use the Educator Report Form.
+Signature of the educator indicates acknowledgement of this report, it does not necessarily denote agreement with the contents of the report.
+Educators have the approximate in associate this report in white and may use the Educator Report Form.